Colors: Black, Red

 Once you get that out of the way the laptop has a nice soft cloth over the monitor and when you pick it up…you almost drop it.
 This sucker is by no means portable and you almost need a wagon to tow it behind you.
 Is it worth it?
 Yes, by all means, yes.

-The laptop has a ton of ports such as USB, firewire, HDMI, VGA, ExpressCard, SD, and a ton more.
+The laptop has a ton of ports such as USB 2.0, Firewire, HDMI, VGA, ExpressCard, SD, and a ton more.
 There is something here for everyone so you have tons of options for display purposes and peripherals.

 Once you flip up the lid and drool at the 17″ crystal clear LCD display you will notice the brilliant lights.
 Everything on the keyboard lights up as well as the alien emblem on the top lid and above the keyboard.
 The whole thing feels sturdy and the touchpad even feels nice to use.
 The keys feel great and they are nice and big as well as quite.
 There is a media panel at the touch to eject the disc, volume control, internet connection, Alienware control center etc. The alien head emblem above the keyboard is actually the power button and the eyes blink as the HDD light.
 The emblem on the lid will glow when the computer is in sleep mode so you know what’s up.
 The emblem above the keyboard will glow in different colors to indicate that the laptop is charging as well.
-This is one of the, wait for THE, slickest laptops I have ever seen.
+This is the slickest laptops I have ever seen.

 I liked Vista but 7 tops it all.
 With a faster GUI and slicker design, Windows 7 is the ultimate gamers’ OS.
 You can now switch everything on the fly such as taskbar management, theme switching, and pretty much everything.
 There are a lot of bugs and kinks worked out of Vista and so far I’m happy with it.